MoltenMoustache/Molten_BehaviourTree/README.md

 The current status of the project as of 1/06/2020;
 Behaviour Trees can be made quite easily by creating a BehaviourTree object in a script that is placed on an A.I Agent.
 The trees can currently consist of Composite Nodes (Selector/Sequence), Leaf Nodes and Decorator Nodes (Repeater, Retry, Inverter, Succeeder, Failer), resulting in some relatively complex A.I behaviour.

-Surprise, surprise!
-I added Decorator Nodes the day after I last updated the README.
+The last update altered the return type of all nodes to now return SUCCESS, FAILURE or RUNNING.
+SUCCESS and FAILURE work the same as the true/false bool return of the previous version, however returning RUNNING will stop the behaviour tree on the current node.
+This means things like moving to a new position can return RUNNING when they're on the move.
+This means no further processing will be done on nodes that come after the Move node, but will still allow nodes that come before to interrupt the movement.

-My next plan is to change how the nodes return statuses so they can return a status of RUNNING instead of just SUCCESS or FAILURE.
-After that is the Node Graph Editor!
+My next plan is to add the Node Graph Editor!
 Very exciting.
+After that I'll just just work on some documentation and publish!

 ### Useful resources
 - [Gamasutra Article](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php)